kernelcrash/amstradcpc-rom-emulator/README.md

     CPC002.DSK
 ```
  Yep, I know its pretty ugly.
 This is 'proof of concept' territory.
- Technically, I can only load a DSK file up to 96K in size, but in reality it will load the first
- 96KB of a DSK file.
-If you look inside an Amstrad DSK file, chances are that its not using the whole
- disk image.
-A lot of older DSK images are 40 cyclinder 192KB files, but often they are half empty.
+ The older 'polling_version' branch could only load the first 96K of a disk.
+The current interrupt
+ driven version can load whole disks track by track.

  Just try out some different games and see if they work.